-Perdue has stood by Trump even in moments when fellow Republicans have reprimanded him, such as when the president refused to denounce white supremacists who demonstrated in Charlottesville, Va.
+Perdue has stood by Trump even in moments in which fellow Republicans have reprimanded him, such as when the president refused to denounce white supremacists who demonstrated in Charlottesville, Va.
 His allegiance hasn’t wavered as Trump made false claims that he won Georgia’s 16 electoral votes and offered little proof to back up his allegations of widespread fraud and voting irregularities marring the results of the November elections.

-It’s that coziness with the country’s unconventional commander-in-chief that Perdue’s Democratic opponent Jon Ossoff has seized upon, both in the lead-up to the general election and now as he goes head to head with Perdue in a Jan.
+It’s that coziness with the country’s unconventional commander-in-chief that Perdue’s Democratic opponent, Jon Ossoff, has seized upon, both in the lead-up to the general election and now as he goes head to head with Perdue in a Jan.
 5 runoff.
-Ossoff frames Perdue as a Trump lackey, someone who refuses to denounce the president’s most dangerous positions, including downplaying the severity of the coronavirus and chipping away at the country’s critical political institutions by denying the results of the presidential contest.
+Ossoff frames Perdue as a Trump lackey who refuses to denounce the president’s most dangerous positions, including downplaying the severity of the coronavirus and chipping away at the country’s critical political institutions by denying the results of the presidential contest.

-Perdue vehemently disagrees.
-That close relationship with the president has helped secure millions of dollars for the state’s top economic development project at the Port of Savannah port and magnitudes more in COVID-19 relief money, he says.
+Perdue sees things much differently.
+That close relationship with the president has helped secure millions of dollars for the state’s top economic development project at the Port of Savannah and magnitudes more in COVID-19 relief money, he says.
 It’s allowed him to shape tax and economic policy from the inside and advocate for historically black colleges and universities, 10 of which call Georgia home, he added.

-“I care about one thing and one thing only, and that’s getting results for the people of Georgia,” Perdue, who has long been rumored to be eyeing higher office himself, said during a recent interview.
+“I care about one thing and one thing only, and that’s getting results for the people of Georgia,” Perdue, who has long been rumored to be eyeing higher office himself, said in an October interview.
 “And (Trump) would say the same thing.”

 After beginning his career as a management consultant, the Georgia Tech graduate transitioned into the corporate world.
 He worked in Southeast Asia and eventually moved into executive-level positions for companies such as Haggar Clothing Co., Reebok and Dollar General.